 Athletico Gear are a sportswear manufacturer who concentrate on creating top quality products without the painful price tags associated with big name brands.
 Really it was impossible that at least one of their products couldn’t feature somewhere on our 11 Best Snowboard Bags For Air Travel article.
 Rugged, water-resistant and ready for all your snowboarding escapades, the Athletico Peak Padded Snowboard Bag is here to keep all your kit dry and accessible.
 Whether you are strapping it to a friend’s roof rack or throwing it (gently) into the hold for a flight, this bag should mean no nasty surprises at the other end.
 Unless you travel with a massive amount of kit, this bag should have ample space for everything you need to bring on a typical snowboarding trip.
 This includes your snowboard, helmet, goggles, snow pants and jacket.
 All of which can be tidily stowed away in this convenient and practical bag.

-This Athletico bag earns 5-star reviews for its high quality, space and excellent padding.
+This Athletico bag earns 5-star reviews for its high quality, space, and excellent padding.
 The handy padded detachable shoulder strap also gives you that extra dimension of maneuverability when you want to get on the move at the hotel or airport.
-The water-resistant polyester material that the bag is made from should also keep the bag from wearing out too soon, as happens with other poorer quality bags.
-This bag is one of the best- versatile, durable and great value for money.
+The water-resistant polyester material that the bag is made from should also keep the bag from wearing out too soon, as happens with other poorer-quality bags.
+This bag is one of the best- versatile, durable, and great value for money.

 Thule RoundTrip Snowboard Roller Bag

 Another titan of the luggage industry and one with a superb reputation for exceptional products, is the Swedish company, Thule.
 As with everything they turn their hand to, this rolling luggage bag fits the bill for any ambitious snowboarder who values the protection of their kit.
 As far as capacity is concerned, this bag can carry two snowboards (up to 165cm in length) plus boots and a collection of outerwear and accessories.
 The Thule RoundTrip Snowboard Roller bag comes with two organized padded compartments to store your gear.
 Both compartments are complete with cinch top board sleeves to prevent your boards from rubbing inside the bag.
-To prevent the bag sagging over time, Thule have also reinforced the top and bottom of the bag with structural support.
+To prevent the bag from sagging over time, Thule has also reinforced the top and bottom of the bag with structural support.

-This heavy duty bag is also super easy to lug around the airport, with smooth wheels and and assortment of handles on both the top and side of the bag.
+This heavy duty bag is also super easy to lug around the airport, with smooth wheels and an assortment of handles on both the top and side of the bag.
 Weighing in at 3.3kg, the bag is a little on the heavy side, yet you get the feeling this is due to the extra materials that Thule have designed the bag with to make doubly sure that your kit is protected.
 As with so many quality bags, this one is made from 600D polyester, which should keep wear to a minimum, even after a collection of seasons.
 Finally, the Thule RoundTrip Snowboard Roller bag comes with reliable and smooth YKK zips, to prevent any access problems.